Replacing Missing Teeth | Lawndale CA

 Twenty years ago, these patients would have had no alternative but to employ a fixed bridge or removable denture to restore their ability to eat, speak clearly and smile.
 Fixed bridges and removable dentures, however, are not the perfect solution and often bring with them a number of other problems.
 Removable dentures may slip or cause embarrassing clicking sounds while eating or speaking.
 Of even greater concern, fixed bridges often affect adjacent healthy teeth, and removable dentures may lead to bone loss in the area where the tooth or teeth are missing.
 Recurrent decay, periodontal (gum) disease and other factors often doom fixed bridgework to early failure.
 For these reasons, fixed bridges and removable dentures usually need to be replaced every seven to 15 years.

-To find out how you can benefit from dental implants, please call our office at: Vadadent Modern Dental Group Phone Number 310-371-4104.
+To find out how you can benefit from dental implants, please call our office at: Vadadent Modern Dental Group Office Phone Number 310-371-4104.

 Before and After photos of patient dental implant cases